Hilbert space embeddings of independence tests and interaction measures of several variables: Generalized Independence tests embedded in Hilbert spaces

 \subsection{Integrability restrictions}

-Using the inequality of Theorem \ref{ineqpdik}, we are able to prove technical results regarding the description of which continuous probabilities we can compare using an continuous complete $n-$symmetric PDI$_{k}$ kernel and provide a Kernel Mean Embedding result for them.
+In this subsection, we prove the technical results regarding the description of the continuous probability measures that can be compared using a continuous complete $n$-symmetric PDI$_{k}$ kernel, and provide a Kernel Mean Embedding result for them.
+Due to the inequality of Theorem \ref{ineqpdik}, they are often a consequence of the results proved in Subsection \ref{Integrabilityrestrictionsn}.